 - Negative Marking: There shall be negative marking for every incorrect answer.

-The distribution of questions and marks in NDA 1 is as mentioned below:
+The distribution of questions and marks in UPSC NDA is as mentioned below:

 |Paper||Subject||Maximum Marks||Number of Questions|

 The syllabus as per previous year’s information is as follows:

 - Analytical Geometry of Two and Three Dimensions

 - Differential Calculus

 - Statistics and Probability

 Paper 2 – General Ability Test